The parameterized space complexity of model-checking bounded variable first-order logic: Introduction

-\author{Yijia Chen\\ School of Computer Science \ Theorem~\ref{thm:lower} shows that there might be not too much room for improvement.
+Theorem~\ref{thm:lower} shows that there might be not too much room for improvement.
 However, building on ideas of Ruzzo~\cite{ruzzo}, we still manage to give a significant improvement for bounded quantifier alternation rank: